danrlu/covid_NGS_data_sample/README.md

 - Knowing a reference genome and how the sample genome differs from it (information stored in a BAM file), one can re-constitute the full sample genome that was sequenced.

-- The resulting genomic sequence (the 'consensus genome') is stored in FASTA files.
+- The resulting genomic sequence is stored in FASTA files.

 - A FASTA file stores nucleotide sequences or amino acid sequences.